 The Placement Process Explained

 STEP 8: After the application and supporting documents have been reviewed and DGACA is satisfied the applicant has met the requirements for placement, DGACA notifies the Directors Guild of America of its intention to place the applicant's name on the Qualification List.
 The applicant receives a copy of this intent-to-place letter.
 Be sure all of your contact information has been filed out in your profile.

 STEP 10: If the Directors Guild objects to a placement, the Guild will provide information to DGACA regarding its objection.
 DGACA will give good faith consideration to the Guild's concerns.
 If the Directors Guild has no objections, the applicant is sent a final letter advising him or her of Qualification List placement.
-The individual's name will appear on our website as written on the QL application. *
+The individual's name will appear on our website as written on the QL application.